Laird station: Description

-This station's entrances are both on the south side of Eglinton.
+This station's entrances are both on the south side of Eglinton Avenue.
 The main entrance is at the southwest corner of the Laird Drive intersection replacing a small strip mall and the secondary one is east of that in the Leaside Centre parking lot, just beyond the Pier 1 Imports store.

 On the east side of the station, there is a third track between the eastbound and westbound tracks, either to store a train or to allow a train to change direction due to an emergency or a change in service.
 On the west side of the station, there is a diamond crossover.
-Laird station is the easternmost underground station in the main tunnel; the line will emerge onto Eglinton about 250 m east of Brentcliffe Drive and change to predominantly on-street operation in a dedicated right-of-way in the centre of the street east to Kennedy station.
+Laird station is the easternmost underground station in the main tunnel; the line emerges onto Eglinton about 250 m east of Brentcliffe Drive and changes to predominantly on-street operation in a dedicated right-of-way in the centre of the street east to Kennedy station.